-This is the best homemade, from scratch recipe out there!
+This is the best homemade, from-scratch black bean soup with ham recipe!
 It is even better than anything you’ll have at a restaurant!

-Let’s face it, a lot of black bean soup is bland, lackluster, and even mysterious in color.
+Let’s face it: a lot of black bean soup is bland, lackluster, and even mysterious in color.
 But not this Black Bean Soup recipe from my friends at America’s Test Kitchen!
-It has bold, robust flavors and deep, dark color (no purples or greys).
+It has bold, robust flavors and deep, dark colors (no purples or greys).

 - You can find ham steaks with other meat like bacon.